alexthorne90/dotfiles/README.md

   * Enter command prompt (cmd.exe) as a admin
   * `mklink C:\Users\Alex\.bashrc C:\Users\Alex\githubcode\dotfiles\bashrc`
     * This is the windows command for sym link.
 Notice that the order is backward
     * Here's what I had to do for a directory to hold my custom astrovim lua config:
       `mklink /D C:\Users\AlexThorne\AppData\Local\nvim\lua\user C:\Users\AlexThorne\githubcode\dotfiles\lua-user`
       * !!! this is the important step to get my custom configs into astronvim
   * I have not tried to script this yet, so for now you just have to link the files manually.
 * Secrets - the bashrc references a `.bash_secrets` file and calls its function `export_secrets`.
 If you need to export environmental secrets to your shell, manually add this file and create the function with whatever exports you want (don't commit the `.bash_secrets` file)
+* Window Terminal
+  * The `settings.json` file in this repo is the windows terminal settings file.
+To use this, copy it manually into the ridiculous path set up for windows terminal: `$LocalAppData\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\`
+  * TODO: add this into the install script

 ## Language Specific